munna505/airbnb-clone/GMAIL_SETUP.md

 # Gmail SMTP Setup Guide

-This guide will help you configure Gmail SMTP for sending email notifications in your CleanPro application.
+This guide will help you configure Gmail SMTP for sending email notifications in your WelcomeFresh application.

 ## Prerequisites